tnemcsok/HikingBlog_Frontend/README.md

 Hiking blog application using graphql, react and node.
 The application is connected to a Mongo DB database.
 The authentication is handled by Firebase.
-Check the deployer version here: https://hikingblog.herokuapp.com/
+Check the deployed version here: https://hikingblog.herokuapp.com/

 ## About